 Lurking behind all this is “probably more stability and continuity” than you might expect, says Robert Smale, associate professor of history at the University of Missouri: While there might be a new face in the Presidential Palace every couple of years, this mostly describes a series of power struggles within elite circles, while the underlying system of government has experienced long periods of stability.
 Indeed, “Bolivia does, at least pattern-wise, fit in with many of its neighbors,” says Smale.
 Turbulent politics post-independence followed by oligarchy, instability and military rule in the 20th century before a transition to democracy is a familiar story in countries like Chile and Peru.
 The pivotal moment for Bolivia was the 1952 revolution, when what had been “the most backward society” in the region underwent a “quick, surprisingly not-that-violent and totally unexpected” transformation, says Smale, with the destruction of the landowning class, extensive land redistribution to native groups and the extension of the franchise to the entire population.

-All in all, what’s shocking may not be the apparent turbulence of Bolivian history, but rather the successes of the current administration.
+All in all, what’s shocking may not be the apparent turbulence of Bolivian history, but rather the successes of the Morales administration.
 Indeed, despite the world-record stat, “I don’t think of Bolivian history as tumultuous,” says Klein.
 A hundred and 90 coups, attempted or otherwise?
 “Uninteresting.
 The rise of an indigenous movement that’s taking control of a government?
 Now, that’s interesting.”